mafsousa/Training-I3s-MacrosFiji-2019-hands-on/README.md

 # Introduction to ImageJ2 Scripting
 =====================================

-(Mafalda Sousa, acknoledged to Jan Eglinger )
+(Mafalda Sousa, acknowledged to Jan Eglinger )

 This exercise will introduce some basics of the scripting functionality in ImageJ2